-- Holiday leave, sick leave, annual leave, funeral leave, military leave, jury duty, paid administrative leave, and any other approved absence shall not be computed as hours worked for computation of overtime pay. - 4.
-Any officer called back to work while on annual leave shall not be charged annual leave and shall be compensated as if the hours were regularly scheduled.
+- 4. Any officer called back to work while on annual leave shall not be charged annual leave and shall be compensated as if the hours were regularly scheduled.
 Except in cases of extreme local emergency (such as riot, insurrection or severe weather conditions, or the threat thereof), or when the Department is in an "alert" status, Employees will not be required to accept a call back when on annual leave. - 5.
 When it is necessary for the Department to require Employees to return to work on either their day-off or on their regular work day (separated by 60 minutes of relief of duty), the officers shall be paid a minimum of three hours at their overtime rate.
 Call back events include, but are not limited to, parades, City Commission meetings, construction traffic control, and other special events.
 Any Bargaining Unit Member called back for duty shall be paid in accordance with the Fair Labor Standards Act and may be required to work a minimum of three (3) hours. - 6.
-Any Bargaining Unit Member required to respond to a job-related subpoena, (even where that subpoena related to employment with another agency as a law enforcement officer) with a daily maximum of (8) hours paid when out of town, court appearance or intake hearing on off-duty time shall be paid a minimum of three (3) hours of pay at their overtime rate and may be required to work a minimum of three (3) hours. - 7.
-An officer whose shift is being changed on an extended basis shall be notified in writing of the change not less than fourteen (14) calendar days in advance of the change.
-This 14day notice may be waived upon consent of the Employee or if the change is declared an emergency by the Police Chief or his designee.
+Any Bargaining Unit Member required to respond to a job-related subpoena, court appearance or intake hearing on off-duty time shall be paid a minimum of two (2) hours of pay at their overtime rate and may be required to work a minimum of two (2) hours. - 7.
+An officer whose shift is being changed on an extended basis shall be notified in writing of the change not less than fourteen (14) seven (7) calendar days in advance of the change.
+This 147-day notice may be waived upon consent of the Employee or if the change is declared an emergency by the Police Chief or his designee.
 An emergency shall be an unanticipated occurrence as a result of which a prompt shift change is necessary to avoid a substantial loss of departmental effectiveness or efficiency.
 The City agrees to provide thirty (30) days prior notice in the event of a change in the departmental shift schedules (as opposed to individual shift schedules) in place at time of ratification of this Agreement.
 The City agrees to consider practical scheduling alternatives proposed from time to time by the Association.

-OFF-DUTY DETAILS AND/OR SECONDARY EMPLOYMENT
+D. OFF-DUTY SPECIAL DETAILS AND/OR OTHER SECONDARY EMPLOYMENT

-- Off-duty details and/or secondary employment shall be permitted, so long as regularly scheduled duty is not interfered with or impaired, and there is no conflict of interest. - 2.
-Special (or extra duty) details will be handled by a coordinator appointed by the Chief of Police or his designee.
+- Off-duty special details and/or ether secondary employment shall be permitted, so long as regularly scheduled duty is not interfered with or impaired, and there is no conflict of interest. - Special (or extra duty) details will be handled by a coordinator appointed by the Chief of Police of Chief or his designee.
 The coordinator shall determine manpower and supervisory needs, with appropriate consultation and approval of the Police Chief or his designee, and shall be distributed fairly.